RayaneGuebre/Axilab/README.md

 # 3D-Printer
+Message for alex: I know that the project is poorly logged but that's because I've mostly worked on the printer while I was at school, and when I got home I always forgot to log my hours, I've a very bed memory so please understand :)
 ## Goals
 - The printer should be simple and good looking, something that you can put in your bedroom without it ruining the design of  your room
 - It should have a mechanism to remove the print from the bed